3zk1m0/bottle.js/README.md

 #### Middleware

+**NOTE: BASIC SUPPORT FOR MIDDLEWARE HAS BEEN ADDED, YOU CAN STILL ADD ON TO IT**

 One feature that we need is middleware!
 Middleware would allow for a much better programming enviornment and allowing creators to publish 'extentsions' of the package!
 Here's an example of how middleware would work:

 ```js